Amanda Catherine Correa

 Artistic in nature, Amanda has been creating since childhood.
 Her passion for expression through

 Amanda continued to acquire the education, skills and experience necessary to add a variety of yoga and Pilates influenced classes to her repertoire while teaching full time.
-Her managerial skills were recognized while teaching at a franchised Sunstone Yoga studio in Austin and she was hired as a Designated Manager.
+Her managerial skills were recognized when teaching at a franchised Sunstone Yoga studio in Austin and she was hired as a Designated Manager.
 In 2011, she completed another yoga teacher training course – a 200 Hour Kundalini Yoga course through Yoga Yoga in Austin, TX.

 In 2012 Amanda moved to the west coast.
-While living in San Francisco, she spent her free time writing short plays and teaching all levels Vinyasa classes at three different locations for the city’s Recreation and Parks Department.
-A year later, she followed her heart to the foothills of the Sierra Nevada Mountains in Northern California where she lives today.
-Since moving to Butte County, Amanda has had the opportunity to teach yoga to a range of students from underprivileged high school students to crossfit clients to seniors and students with disabilities.
-A passion for business stemming from her entrepreneurial parents, Amanda has also helped manage two start-up yoga businesses, Exhale Studio in Oroville, CA as well as the acquired yoga program at ‘Ohana Health in Paradise, CA. She is filled with gratitude for having taught yoga in many different communities as well as having managed multiple studios during her yoga career thus far, accruing experience, attentiveness and professionalism.
+While living in San Francisco, she spent her free time writing short plays and teaching Vinyasa yoga classes at three different locations for the city’s Recreation and Parks Department.
+A year later, she followed her heart to the foothills of the Sierra Nevada Mountains in Northern California, where she continues to live, practice, teach and study.

+Over the last 13 years, Amanda has had the opportunity to teach yoga to a range of students from underprivileged high school students to crossfit clients to seniors and students with disabilities.
+A passion for business stemming from her entrepreneurial parents, Amanda has also helped manage two start-up yoga studios, Exhale Studio in Oroville, CA as well as the acquired yoga program at ‘Ohana Health in Paradise, CA. She is filled with gratitude for having taught yoga in many different communities as well as having managed multiple studios during her yoga career thus far, accruing experience, attentiveness and professionalism.

-At the beginning of 2016, Amanda was honored when asked to host an Online Workshop with Yoga Alliance, teaching yoga teachers across the globe on the subject of Sequencing and Teaching All Levels Classes.
-After a successful presentation she was asked to contribute educationally to Yoga Alliance as a Thought Leader, writing articles on the forefront of various yoga topics.
-This rekindled Amanda's love of writing which inspired her to start a blog.
-When wanting to create with her hands, she makes malas and yoga inspired jewelry.
+At the beginning of 2016, Amanda was honored when invited to host an online continuing education workshop with Yoga Alliance, teaching yoga teachers across the globe on the subject of Sequencing and Teaching All Levels Classes.
+After a successful presentation she was asked to contribute to YogaAlliance.org as a Thought Leader, writing articles on the forefront of various yoga topics.
+This rekindled one of Amanda's creative outlets, writing, which inspired her to start a blog.
+Her other creative projects include mala making and photography.